turpaultn/DESED/synthetic/README.md

     │   │       └── ls_30dB
     │   └── train
-    │       └── soundscapes                     (metadata to reproduce the wav files used in dcase2019) ├── src                                     (Source code to regenerate the dcase2019 dataset or generate new mixtures) ├── create_dcase2019_dataset.sh
+    │       └── soundscapes                     (metadata to reproduce the wav files used in dcase2019) └── src                                     (Source code to regenerate the dcase2019 dataset or generate new mixtures)
-    └── README.md
 ```

-## Generating new synthetic data
+## Generating new synthetic data, this is copied from the README of the repo
 <a id="gendata"></a>
  To generate new sounds, in the same way as the Desed_synthetic dataset, you can use these files:
  * `generate_training.py`, uses `event_occurences_train.json` for co-occurrence of events.